tshepang/blog/content/A Streetcar Named Desire (1951).md

 The direction is shitty and the performances unbearably-irritating, most especially the mentally-challended leading character (by Vivien Leigh).
-As if that\'s not enough, there\'s also a horrible asshole played by Marlon Brando.
-The only believable character is that of the lady upstairs, though she isn\'t given much screen time.
+As if that's not enough, there's also a horrible asshole played by Marlon Brando.
+The only believable character is that of the lady upstairs, though she isn't given much screen time.

-This is among the most irritatingly-unbearable movies I\'ve yet seen.
+This is among the most irritatingly-unbearable movies I've yet seen.
 How the movie, and its performances, got so much praise is hard to fathom.
 What the fuck!